The Tallest Building In The US And Other Iconic Structures

 The eighth tallest building in the US, 30 Hudson Yards is one of the main parts of the biggest private estate development in US history.

-In NYC, the building ranks as the second tallest office tower and is associated with high-end companies and luxury stores and restaurants.
+In NYC, the building ranks as the second tallest office tower and is associated with high-end companies, luxury stores, and restaurants.

 30 Hudson Yards also has an observation deck that is the fifth highest in the world and has some amazing outdoor features and experiences.

-The Empire State Building may no longer be NYC’s tallest but it just might be the most famous in New York City.
+The Empire State Building may no longer be NYC’s tallest, but it might be the most famous in New York City.

-In fact, it did rank as the tallest building in New York for many years.
-It was knocked from first place when the original World Trade Center was built.
+It ranked as the tallest building in New York for many years but was knocked from first place when the original World Trade Center was built.
 It was also the first skyscraper on a global level to have more than 100 floors.

 Not only is the Bank of America Tower the 10th tallest building in the US, but it is also one of the “greenest.”
 The Tower is the first of its kind: A Platinum LEED-certified supertall skyscraper